-PHIL 1-Introduction to Philosophy (3 units) (CAN PHIL 2)
+PHIL 1-Introduction to Philosophy (3 units) (CAN PHIL 2) CSU/UC

-A critical survey of basic philosophical issues and problems, including the nature and practice of philosophic inquiry, theories of reality and knowledge, ethics and the good life, the existence of God, the identity of self, and the meaning and possibility of human freedom.
+A multi-cultural survey of basic philosophical issues and problems, including the nature and practice of philosophic inquiry, theories of reality and knowledge, human nature and self identity, ethics and the good life, religion and ultimate reality, and the meaning and possibility of human freedom.
+Each topic will be explored from significant Western and non-Western perspectives.
 (L)

-PHIL 2-Ethics (3 units) CSU/UC
+PHIL 2-Ethics (3 units)

-Introduction to ethics emphasizing the relevance of ethical philosophy to everyday decision-making; includes the human context of moral reasoning, relativism, subjectivism, religion and ethics, utilitarianism, deontological ethics, the ethics of virtue, and case studies in moral reasoning.
+Introduction to ethics emphasizing the relevance of ethics to everyday decision making; includes the human context of moral reasoning, relativism, subjectivism, religion and ethics, conscience and moral development, ethical egoism, utilitarianism, the ethics of duty, rights ethics, virtue ethics and the good life, and case studies in moral reasoning.
 (L)